Topological Characterization of Consensus in Distributed Systems: Applications

-We now make the abstract characterization of Theorem~\ref{thm:char} and our meta-procedure more operational, by introducing the $\varepsilon$-approximation of the connected component $PS_z$ that contains a process-time graph $z \in PS$, typically for some $\varepsilon = 2^{-t}$, $t\geq 0$.
-It is constructed iteratively, using finitely many iterations (since the number of different possible $t$-prefixes satisfies $|\PT^t|<\infty$) of the following algorithm:
+We will now make the characterization of \cref{thm:consensusallMA} for limit-closed message adversaries more operational, by introducing the $\varepsilon$-approximation of connected components and strong broadcaster decision sets, typically for some $\varepsilon = 2^{-t}$, $t\geq 0$.
+Informally, it provides the executions that have a $t$-prefix that cannot be transitively distinguished by some process.
+Since the number of different possible $t$-prefixes is finite, it can be constructed iteratively using finitely many iterations: